Name: Dunn's Salamander (Plethodon dunni)

 - They are found in Southwestern region of Washington state.

-- Most often found under rocks in wet shaded areas on the edges of streams in forests.
+- Dunn's Salamanders are most often found under rocks in wet shaded areas on the edges of streams in forests.

 - Breeding season is spring and early summer.